4rn0d/Gragus-Origins/README.md

-# GRAGRUS
+# GRAGRUS ORIGINS

-A 2D roguelite metroidvania platformer starring a barrel-wielding drunkard on a quest for the ultimate booze.
+A 2D roguelike metroidvania platformer starring a barrel-wielding drunkard on a quest for the ultimate booze.

 ## 🍺 About the Game